Rhaycheal/Rhaycheal/README.md

 - 👋 Hi, I’m Racheal
 - 👀 I’m interested in Data Analytics
 - 🌱 I’m currently learning Data Analytics on Udacity and Cousera
-- 💞️ I’m looking to collaborate on other learners on how to build a machine learning algorithm using R
+- 💞️ I’m looking to collaborate on other learners on how to build machine learning models using R and Python
 - 📫 You can send me a mail if you need to reach me rachealayobami50@gmail.com

 <!---